admob-plus/admob-plus/docs/ionic.md

 export class AppModule { }
 ```

-Then you would be able to inject `AdMob` instance to component,
+Then you would be able to inject `AdMob` instance to component.

+For example, edit path `src/app/app.component.ts`.

 ```typescript
 import { AdMob } from "ionic-admob";